IlanaFeldman/ST558-Project-2/world.md

 Table 3 shows the average shares of the articles on different days of the week.
-We can compare and determine which day of the week has the most average number of shares for the socmed channel.
+We can compare and determine which day of the week has the most average number of shares for the world channel.
 Here, we can see a potential problem for our analysis later.
 Median shares are all very different from the average shares on any day of the week.
 Recall that median is a robust measure for center.
 It is robust to outliers in the